10/30/2024

 Operator

-Our next question comes from Adam Maida with Piper Sandler.
+Our next question comes from Adam Maeder with Piper Sandler.
 Your line is open.
 Please go ahead.

 speaker

 Hi, good morning.
-Thank you for taking the questions and congrats on the next corner.
+Thank you for taking the questions, and congrats on the nice quarter.
 One quick clarification for me on DTD.
-I just wanted to confirm that there's no change to your plans for the cost savings next year.
-I think you talked about 20 million plus or pre-tax cost savings that will go back into models in 25 on last quarter's call.
-So is that correct in the follow up?
+Just wanted to confirm that there's no change to your plans for the cost savings next year.
+I think you talked about $20 million plus of pre-tax cost savings.
+That will go back into models in 2025 on last quarter's call.
+So is that correct?
+And then I had a follow-up.
+Thanks.

 speaker

-Thanks.
 Adam, that is absolutely correct.
-20 million pre-tax drop through on 2025 earnings.
+20 million pre-tax drop-through on 2025 earnings.

 speaker

 Okay, perfect.
 Thanks for that, Alex.
 And then I wanted to pivot over to obstructive sleep apnea.
-So, you know, it sounds like we'll get the seven month data in November.
-You know, I guess the question is, what do you think is a good result for your hypoglossal nerve stimulation technology?
-You know, obviously, we have this .5% predictive probability of success that's hanging out there.
-But, you know, what's a good result in your opinion?
+So, you know, it sounds like we'll get the seven-month data in November.
+I guess the question is, what do you think is a good result for your hypoglossal nerve stimulation technology?
+Obviously, we have this 97.5% predictive probability of success that's hanging out there, but what's a good result in your opinion?
 What do you need to see to kind of ultimately push the program forward commercially?
-And how do we think about the importance of the seven month data that we'll get in November versus maybe the 12 month data we'll get in the first half of 25?
+And how do we think about the importance of the seven-month data that we'll get in November versus maybe the 12-month data that we'll get in the first half of 25?
 Thanks for taking the questions.
-Yeah.

 speaker

+Yeah.
 Adam, thank you for the question.
-So I'll start and then Ahmed can maybe help us build on that.
+So, I'll start and then Ahmed can maybe help build on that.
 But if I step back and see what success looks like, I think it all starts with the clinical data first, right?
 And what success from that perspective would look like is a competitive data to the current standard of care in the neuromodulation treatment of OSA.
-What we also know from the previous research is that the clinical outcome improves from six to 12 or from seven to 13 months treatment.
-So we will be looking at the, you know, at the seven month result, we will be looking at how that compares with current standard of care or current devices performance at the same time.
-And then we'll, we'll extrapolate it into the future.
-But ultimately, the most important is what is our clinical result going to show at 13 months?
-And, you know, for our success will be to be at least comparable with the data of competitors.
+What we also know from the previous research is that the clinical outcome improves from 6 to 12 or from 7 to 13 months treatment.
+So, we will be looking at the, you know, at the 7 month result, we will be looking at how that compares with current standard of care or current devices performance at the same time, and then we'll, you know, extrapolate it into the future.
+But ultimately, the most important is what is our clinical result going to show at 13 months and, you know, for our success will be to be at least comparable with the data of competitors.
 So that's number one.
 Then beyond that, obviously, we're also working to make sure that our device from a technology point of view is competitive in terms of ease of use and just technology that kind of is in the device.
 So the second one is more engineering compatibility with the current competitors.
-And then the third one is decision on how we're going to commercialize it.
+And then the 3rd, 1 is the decision on how we're going to commercialize it.
 And again, there are different options for us moving forward.
-So those are the three big factors that we're going to take into consideration.
-But overwhelmingly, most important one is the clinical outcome and how it compares to other devices on the market.
+So those are the 3 big factors that we're going to take into consideration.
+But overwhelmingly most important 1.
+Is the clinical outcome and how it compares to other devices on the market.

 speaker

 Yeah, maybe I'll add a couple of quick points.
-One is with our device and our trial design, if you recall, there is no dice requirement and complete concentric collapse TCC will not be a contraindication.
-So we feel very excited about that.
+1 is.
+With our device and our trial design, if you recall, there is no DICE requirement and complete concentric collapse CCC will not be a contraindication.
+So, we feel very excited about that.
 And the second point I'll make is that you asked about the performance of the trial.
-Obviously, we haven't seen the final seven months data.
-However, we truncated the study back in March based on the results that we saw that will indicate that the device performs better than our original expectations that allowed us to truncate the study and move forward with a much smaller study than originally planned.
-So maybe those will be the two points I will make.
-We are very excited about not requiring dice because dice adds a significant treatment pathway obstacle for patients.
+Obviously, we haven't seen the final seven-month data.
+However, we truncated the study back in March.
+Based on the results that we saw that, you know, will indicate that the device performs better than our original expectations that allowed us to truncate the study.
+And move forward with a much smaller study than originate plan.
+So maybe those will be the 2 points I will make.
+We are very excited about the not requiring dice because dice as a significant. treatment pathway obstacle for patients.
 It prolongs the process.
-It's not a very well-reinvested process.
-So we think that has a significant advantage with our technology.
+It's not a very well-reimbursed process.
+So, we think that has a significant advantage with our technology.

 speaker